 For a few years, David teamed up with Chef Bob Hurley for a very unique experience appropriately called “Vine Wine Dine”.
 This began in the vineyard with education and dependent on the time of year, dictated the type of hands on “work” one would experience – pruning, or taking sugar samples being the most common.
-Then it was off to the well known Hurley’s Restaurant in nearby Yountville for a food and wine pairing with One Acre’s wines and some special dishes that chef Bob Hurley specially prepared to go with the wines.
-Chef Bob entertained questions and then guests can stay for lunch.
+Then it was off to the well-known Hurley’s Restaurant in nearby Yountville for a food and wine pairing with One Acre’s wines and some special dishes that chef Bob Hurley specially prepared to go with the wines.
+Chef Bob entertained questions and then guests would stay for lunch.

 Unfortunately, with the closing of Hurley’s Restaurant in 2018, this experience is no longer offered.